Why do we fight with our spouse?

 Again, we have to live with intention but not with over intention, otherwise, our guitar string will break.

-Let me remind you the basic truth about a life with intention.
+There is a basic truth about a life with intention.

 If you go only to other people’s carved path based on their mission then only they will enjoy the ride, not you, so live with intention.